NREL/WETOStack/docs/workshop.md

 :file: workshop_agenda.html
 ```

-(breakout1)=
+(discussion1)=
-## Breakout 1: What is the purpose of WETO Software?
+## Discussion 1: What is the purpose of WETO Software?

-This breakout session follows an update from WETO on their perspective and focus on the software
+This session follows an update from WETO on their perspective and focus on the software
 we produce.
 The discussions should be informed by low-level experience but maintain a high-level perspective.
-The objective of this breakout session is to establish a mutual understanding of the group's
+The objective of this discussion is to establish a mutual understanding of the group's
 perspective on the role and impact of WETO software within the broad context of wind energy.

 Topic suggestions - The purpose of WETO software is: